 How is your anxiety?
-Is it higher or lower or the same compared to last March?
-As the numbers increase across Canada, and the holiday season being just around the corner, some degree of (increased) anxiety is to be expected.
+Is it higher or lower or the same, compared to this time last year?
+As we experience this ‘third wave’, and the less than stellar rollout of vaccinations, some degree of (increased) anxiety is to be expected.
 In the context of this pandemic, how can you tell if your anxiety is more than can be expected?
 Learn more about signs that your anxiety is ‘too much’ and it is time to reach out for more support and help.

 One of the few ‘normal’ things right now is anxiety

 The experts reassure us that fear, worry and anxiety are normal, expected reactions to the COVID-19 pandemic.
 Even people who don’t usually struggle with anxiety are experiencing more worry and anxiety now.
 Lots of people have talked to me about a surge in their anxiety as the numbers increase across many provinces in Canada.

 The realistic fears serve a purpose as they propel us to take actions to protect ourselves and others.
 You know the routine – physical distancing, hand hygiene, staying home when you feel sick, and generally observing public health guidelines.